-In this case IsTerApel is a binary predictor variable equal to 1 for the speakers from Ter Apel and 0 for those from Ubbergen.
-The SF containing this predictor, s(Time,by=IsTerApel), will be equal to 0 when the binary variable equals 0.
+In this case IsTerApelO is an ordered factor equal to 1 for the speakers from Ter Apel and 0 for those from Ubbergen.
+The SF containing this predictor, s(Time,by=IsTerApelO), will be equal to 0 when the ordered factor equals 0.
 This implies that the first smoothing function, s(Time), will be the articulatory trajectory for the Ubbergen group.
-As the first SF, s(Time), is never equal to 0, this also implies that the SF, s(Time,by=IsTerApel), must be equal to the difference between the Ter Apel and Ubbergen speakers.
-Since this type of difference SF is not centered as the normal SFs are, no additional contrast between the two groups is necessary.
-For the visualization in Figure 8, both difference SFs were significant (p < 0.001).
+As the first SF, s(Time), is never equal to 0, this also implies that the SF, s(Time,by=IsTerApelO), must be equal to the non-linear difference between the Ter Apel and Ubbergen speakers.
+The fixed-effect predictor IsTerApelO models the constant (intercept) difference between the two groups.
+For the visualization in Figure 8, both the constant difference and the difference SF were significant for the posterior position difference (p < 0.05), whereas there was no significant difference between the height of both groups.

 While it is certainly insightful to focus on the differences in the pronunciation of individual words, an aggregate analysis is able to provide a more objective view of tongue trajectory differences.
-In our aggregate models, we simultaneously analyzed the three tongue sensors and two axes for a large set of words.
-Rather than using a single s(Time)for the reference level (Ubbergen) in the simple example above, we now need separate patterns over time for each tongue sensor and axis: i.e. sensor T1 for the inferior-superior axis (i.e. height), sensor T1 for the anterior-posterior axis, sensor T2 for both axes, and sensor T3 for both axes.
+In our aggregate model, we simultaneously analyzed the three tongue sensors and two axes for a large set of words.
+Rather than using a single s(Time)for the reference level (Ubbergen) as in the simple example above, we now need separate patterns over time for each tongue sensor and axis (i.e. height and posterior position for the T1, T2 and T3 sensors).
 This can be accomplished by adding a by-parameter distinguishing these six levels (i.e. the interaction between sensor and axis, stored in the variable SensorAxis).
-Similarly, rather than a single SF representing the difference between Ter Apel and Ubbergen (via the use of a binary by-variable), six difference SFs are needed, one for each combination of sensor and axis.
-Consequently, six binary predictors are created which are equal to 1 for the group of Ter Apel for a specific sensor and axis.
-For example, the predictor IsTA.T1.H equals 1 for the T1 sensor for the inferior-superior axis of the Ter Apel group, while IsTA.T3.P is equal to 1 for the T3 sensor for the anterior-posterior axis of the Ter Apel group.
+Similarly, rather than a single SF representing the non-linear difference between Ter Apel and Ubbergen (via the use of a by-variable), six difference SFs are needed, one for each combination of sensor and axis.
+Similarly, six fixed-effect predictors are necessary modeling the constant differences between the two groups.
+Consequently, six ordered factor predictors are created which are equal to 1 for the group of Ter Apel for a specific sensor and axis.
+For example, the predictor IsTA.T1.HO equals 1 for the T1 sensor for the inferior-superior axis of the Ter Apel group, while IsTA.T3.PO is equal to 1 for the T3 sensor for the anterior-posterior axis of the Ter Apel group.
 Similarly as for the other predictors, the speaker-related variability must also be allowed to vary for each of the six combinations of sensors and axes.
 This can be achieved by creating a new predictor SpeakerSensorAxis representing the interaction between the three predictors Speaker, Sensor, Axis and using this predictor in the factor smooth.
-Given that we are now aggregating over a large set of words, we also need to take into account the variability per word (per sensor and axis separately) via a factor smooth.
+Given that we are now aggregating over a large set of words, we also need to take into account the variability per word via a factor smooth.
+Importantly, as the differences between the two groups might be larger for one word than another, we also need to allow for this variability.
+Consequently, we construct a new predictor WordGroupSensorAxis representing the interaction between the four predictors Word, Group, Sensor, Axis.
+This predictor is used in a separate factor smooth.
 The specification of this model is as follows:

 model = bam(Pos ~ s(Time,by=SensorAxis) + SensorAxis +

+s(Time,by=IsTA.T1.HO) + IsTA.T1.HO +

+s(Time,by=IsTA.T1.PO) + IsTA.T1.PO +

-s(Time,by=IsTA.T1.H) + s(Time,by=IsTA.T1.P) +
+s(Time,by=IsTA.T2.HO) + IsTA.T2.HO +

-s(Time,by=IsTA.T2.H) + s(Time,by=IsTA.T2.P) +
+s(Time,by=IsTA.T2.PO) + IsTA.T2.PO +